kozlowskiigor/task-list-react/README.md

 Second "Ukończ wszystkie" is used to mark all tasks from the list as completed.

+The added tasks will be saved in local storage, so when you refresh or reopen the page you will see your last changes.

 ## <img src="images/checkbox.png" height="20"/> **Technologies used in project:**
 - HTML